Skip to main content

 Using models with non-native sample rates

 Our models are trained for specific sample rates (8 kHz, 16 kHz, and 48 kHz).
 However, the ai-coustics SDK allows you to use any model with audio at non-native sample rates by internally resampling the input.
 The model always processes the audio at its native sample rate.
 You can choose any sample rate between 8 kHz and 192 kHz when calling the processor’s initialize function in the SDK, regardless of the model being used.
 Higher-than-native sample rate (e.g. 48 kHz audio with a 16 kHz model): In this case, the SDK cuts away the frequency content above the model’s native Nyquist frequency (everything above half the sample rate) before feeding it to the model.
 The SDK output is then upsampled back to the original sample rate.
 The mixback (enhancement_level) stays at the higher sample rate, so the output will contain the full frequency range of the original audio, but the model’s enhancement will only be applied to the frequencies within the model’s native Nyquist frequency.
 Lower-than-native sample rate (e.g. 8 kHz audio with a 16 kHz model): When the input audio sample rate is lower than the model’s native sample rate, compute resources are effectively “wasted” processing higher frequencies where no signal is contained (the model is just processing zeros).
 Therefore, if there is a model available matching your audio’s sample rate, we recommend using that model to avoid unnecessary compute and ensure optimal performance.
-In both cases, delay and CPU consumption are not affected by the input sample rate.
+In both cases, CPU consumption is only marginally affected by the input sample rate.

 Learn more about performance here.